MagicMirrorOrg/MagicMirror/modules/README.md

 }
 ````

-**Note:** the system sends two notifiations when starting up.
+**Note:** the system sends two notifications when starting up.
 These notifications could come in handy!

 - `ALL_MODULES_STARTED` - All modules are started.
 You can now send notifications to other modules.